dedeadend/KillMyApps/README.md

 Kill My Apps is a lightweight utility designed to terminate background processes, helping you extend battery life, boost gaming performance and reclaim system resources. **It also helps reduce intrusive notifications, unwanted background activity, tracking and telemetry**.

-> [!NOTE]
+> [!IMPORTANT]
-> The KILL feature requires **Root** or **Shizuku** access to operate.
-Without it, you can still use the app, but you'll need to manually force-stop apps by tapping on each one and selecting the FORCE STOP option.
+> The KILL feature requires **`Root`** or **`Shizuku`** access to operate.
+Without it, you can still use the app, but you'll need to manually force-stop apps by tapping on each one and selecting the Force Stop option.
 You can change your preferred mode between Root and Shizuku anytime in the app settings.

 ## ✨ Features